Clinton, Arias: Zelaya return could help end Honduras crisis

 Honduran authorities have imposed a curfew after the dramatic return of ousted President Manuel Zelaya.

+Mr Zelaya has sought refuge inside the Brazilian embassy in Tegucigalpa and hundreds of his supporters have gathered outside.
 He said he had crossed mountains and rivers to return to the capital, where he said he was seeking dialogue.

 In a televised address, interim leader Roberto Micheletti demanded that Brazil hand over Mr Zelaya to stand trial.